Exclusive · Google Ads Sourced

 Most firms pay less per signed case with us.
 Per-lead industry averages assume the lead is shared 3 to 5 ways.
 Ours never are.
 In Cook County, where uncapped damages and tort-friendly venues sustain premium case values, that math compounds harder than almost anywhere else.

-Real-time Google Ads leads with premises liability and slip-and-fall as the lead category.
-Pre-screened for injury, fault under the 51% bar, representation status, and SOL position.
+Real-time Google Ads leads across the full Illinois PI spectrum, from auto and trucking to premises liability and slip and fall.
+Pre-screened for injury, fault under the 51% bar, representation status, and filing deadline.
 Tort Immunity Act 1-year window flagged on public-entity files.
 Pay per lead, no contracts.

 Everything you need to know about our injury lead generation service